symfony/symfony-docs/best_practices/controllers.rst

-Overall, this means you should aggressively decouple your business logic from the framework while, at the same time, aggressively coupling your controllers and routing *to* the framework in order to get the most out of it.
+Overall, this means you should aggressively decouple your business logic from the framework while, at the same time, aggressively coupling your controllers and routing *to* the framework to get the most out of it.

 Routing Configuration
 ---------------------